Ancestry Tours of Northern Ireland

 Telling the story of the great Irish Potato famine of the 1840s, you will visit the famine village of Doagh in County Donegal.

-For those researching their family tree in Ulster this will be the first opportunity to research with the help of a Family Ulster genealogist at The Public Record Office in Belfast
+Research with the help of a Family Ulster genealogist at The Public Record Office in Belfast (PRONI) or General Registry Office in Belfast (GRO)

 Travel to County Tyrone and the Folk Park which tells the lives of your ancestors in Ulster in the 1700s and continuing the story on board an emigrant ship and to the New World.

 A lovely day out at the North coast visiting the World Heiritage site of the famous Giant's Causeway.
-Also on the itinerary will be Carrick-a-rede Rope Bridge and Dunluce Castle.
+Also on the itinerary could be Carrick-a-rede Rope Bridge, Dunluce Castle and Bushmills Whiskey Distillery.

-For more information regarding this tour please email firstname.lastname@example.org
+For more information regarding these tours please email email@example.com

 An ancestral tour will give you the best understanding of the lives of your ancestors while taking in the beautiful countryside, towns and cities of Ulster.

-Here are some ideas to consider while planning your visit.
+Here are some more ideas to consider while planning your visit.

 We will pick you up and drop off at Belfast or Dublin airports or ports for transfer to your accommodation.
 We can arrange accommodation for you using our local knowledge of your ancestors and the best locations to stay.